 - Heat the olive oil in a large Dutch oven over medium-high heat.
 Add the chopped onion, celery and carrots and cook until the onion is soft, then add the garlic and cook until fragrant, about 1 minute.

-- Add the canned tomatoes, vegetables, turkey, spices, and turkey broth to the pot.
+- Add the canned tomatoes, chopped turkey, spices, and turkey broth to the pot.
 Stir well.

-- Bring the soup to a boil over medium high heat, then reduce the heat to low and simmer for 30 minutes, or until your vegetables are cooked to your liking.
+- Bring the soup to a boil over medium high heat, then reduce the heat to low and simmer for 1 hour with the lid slightly askew.

 - Meanwhile, cook the noodles in a pot of salted boiling water according to the package instructions.